- Former Professor of Ethnic Studies at the University of Colorado, Boulder

 Churchill could produce no evidence to disprove the News’ findings.
 Instead, he sought to explain away his serial plagiarism as harmless creative editing — not dissimilar, according to Churchill, to the efforts of a “rewrite man” at a newspaper who edits articles as he sees fit.

-In 2006 a UC Boulder academic committee confirmed that Churchill was indeed guilty of academic misconduct, including plagiarism.
-Consequently, in an 8 to 1 vote the University of Colorado Board of Regents elected to fire him from the Ethnic Studies Department in July 2007, as school President Hank Brown had recommended.
+In an 8 to 1 vote, the University of Colorado Board of Regents elected to fire Churchill from the Ethnic Studies Department in July 2007, as school President Hank Brown had recommended.
 After the decision was announced to the public, Churchill, reluctant to vacate his high-paying position, declared: “I am going nowhere.
 This is not about break, this is not about bend, this is not about compromise.”

 In December 2006, Churchill gave a lecture at the New School University in New York, where he condemned Israel for its alleged atrocities against Palestinians, and he suggested that U.S. aid to Israel was a major cause of anti-Americanism in the Middle East.
 He said: